Aiguille de Scolette

-Aiguille de Scolette (in French) or Pierre Menue (in Italian) is a mountain of Savoie (F) and of the province of Turin (I).
-It lies in the Cottian Alps and has an elevation of 3,506 metres above sea level.
+Aiguille de Scolette (in French) or Pierre Menue (in Italian) is a mountain of Savoie, France, and of the province of Turin, Italy.
+It lies in the Cottian Alps and has an elevation of 3,506 m above sea level.

 Geography

 The mountain is the highest peak of Cottian Alps outside the Monviso area.

 In the French subdivision of Western Alps it belongs to the Massif du Mont-Cenis.

-Administratively the mountain is divided between the commune of Avrieux (F - north-west and north-east faces) and the comune of Bardonecchia (I - southern face).
+Administratively the mountain is divided between the commune of Avrieux (France - north-west and north-east faces) and the comune of Bardonecchia (Italy - southern face).

-On its Italian side at 1,979 metres above sea level stands the artificial lake of Rochemolles while on the French side is situated the small lake of Scolette (2686 metres).
+On its Italian side at 1,979 m above sea level stands the artificial lake of Rochemolles, while on the French side is situated the small lake of Scolette (2,686 m).

 Access to the summit

 The northern slopes seen from Aussois.

-The easiest route for the summit starts from the Col de Pelouse, which connects Avrieux and Bardonecchia, and follows the SW ridge and then the NW face of the mountain.
+The easiest route for the summit starts from the Col de Pelouse, which connects Avrieux and Bardonecchia, and follows the south-west ridge and then the north-west face of the mountain.